Earthquake warning on your smartphone? There could be an app for that

 GPS receivers in smartphones, though less accurate than the scientific-grade equipment, could detect medium to large earthquakes like the 7.0 magnitude quake that rocked Haiti in 2010, killing more than 200,000 people.

-After analyzing the 2011 Japan earthquake and tsunami, the researchers concluded that lives could have been saved if GPS data had been used to send warnings before seismic waves reached Tokyo and before the deadly tsunami wave reached the shore.
+After analysing the 2011 Japan earthquake and tsunami, the researchers concluded that lives could have been saved if GPS data had been used to send warnings before seismic waves reached Tokyo and before the daedly tsunami wave reached the shore.

 "The speed of an electronic warning travels faster than the earthquake shaking does," said Craig Glennie, one of the authors of the report and a professor at the University of Houston.

-The researchers found that data gathered from fewer than 5,000 smartphones in a metropolitan area could be analyzed fast enough to issue a warning for people further away from the epicenter and potentially save lives.
+The researchers found that data gathered from fewer than 5,000 smartphones in a metropolitan area could be analysed fast enough to issue a warning for people further away from the epicentre and potentially save lives.

 The researchers didn't specify if smartphone users would receive warnings through messages, calls or applications.